uutzinger/SerialUI/README.md

 - `rm -rf build *.egg-info .eggs`

-This requires a c11 compiler and the python packages `pybind11` and `setuptools` to be available.
+This requires a c compiler and the python packages `pybind11` and `setuptools` to be available.

 A future version will also need:
 - `scipy` image decompression (FFT)